niranzri/niranzri/README.md

 Since 2019 Ive completed numerous courses with *Code First: Girls*, a UK-based social enterprise that provides free coding courses to women and non-binary people.
 Most recently, I graduated from *Ironhack*'s remote web development bootcamp.
 My current focus is on continuing to grow my skills through personal projects in the following stack: **HTML**, **CSS**, **JS**, **React**, **NodeJS**, **Express**, **MongoDB**, and **Python**.

 In my free time, I'm an avid boulderer and climber 🧗🏻‍♀️.
-I also enjoy singing, reading, and going to all sorts of cultural and artsy activities 🎨.
+I also enjoy singing, reading, and doing all sorts of cultural and artsy activities 🎨.

 Here you can explore some of the projects I've recently completed: